 Without this feature as redmine admin i will have to make transitaions from nearly any status to another.
 I don't wanna discuss why that or this is not allowed with every project manager, because he/she is rsonsible in his project at the end.

-#6 Updated by Jan Niggemann (redmine.org team member) about 4 years ago
+#6 Updated by Jan Niggemann (redmine.org team member) over 4 years ago

 Terence Mill wrote:

 Our project managers are used to use this "old move" feature